 Single Data Source: Just as mentioned above, in blockchain, all the transactions are stored & added to it only once it gets the confirmation from the majority of participants.
 Also, the data recorded on it cannot be changed and this vouches of its authenticity and security.
 This property can be used by the researchers for studying the massive amount of undisclosed information of a certain group of people.
 This helps in longitudinal studies that are used for developing precision medicines for effective treatment.

-Clinical Trials: Smart contract manages the permissions for the doctors to edit information in the patient?s record.
+Clinical Trials: Smart contract manages the permissions for the doctors to edit information in the patient’s record.
 Only the doctors involved in the patient the scare will have access to editing, whereas other doctors can still view records.
 Apart from patient care, it also implies for clinical trials.
 Forbes reported that in 2017 around 50% of clinical trials were not reported, while 90% of the trials on ClinicalTrails.gov had not shown any results.
 However, with blockchain, these results can be stored and only certain physicians will have permission to edit, while any interested doctor can view the trial information.
 This presents an easy way for data sharing across the researchers.
 Any information gained from the trial could be easily stored in the blockchain, hence no need to report anywhere else.

-Decentralizes Patient Data: It can be really tricky to share the patient data between doctor's offices mainly when a patient requires seeing numerous specialists or when s/he is involved with the numerous private practices.
+Decentralizes Patient Data: It can be really tricky to share the patient data between doctor’s offices mainly when a patient requires seeing numerous specialists or when she is involved with the numerous private practices.
 With the use of blockchain, a decentralized system that is centered on the patient and not the data holder forms a shared database of the patient data.
 There are so many systems that manage the EHRs, all centralized per company Like, in Boston, its 4.5 million residents need to deal with 26 different systems, where all of them use different languages.
-Only a blockchain record would be one system, with just one language, and it could also be shared easily across the patient's numerous healthcare providers.
+Only a blockchain record would be one system, with just one language, and it could also be shared easily across the patient’s numerous healthcare providers.

 With smart contracts, it is ensured that there is no violation of the HIPAA privacy laws.
 After all, violating one would mean major fines.
 However, blockchains are impenetrable, hence all worries regarding healthcare data breaches would be a thing of the past.
 There are firms like BurstIQ& Health Linkages that are already creating databases for this purpose.
-As it comes to Health Linkages, it provides the anonymous patient data to the doctors, whereas BurstUQ uses machine learning in order process data.
+As it comes to Health Linkages, it provides the anonymous patient data to the doctors, whereas BurstUQ uses machine learning in order to process data.

-telemedicine & Insurance: One way that blockchain can hugely impact healthcare is reducing healthcare costs.
+Telemedicine & Insurance: One way that blockchain can hugely impact healthcare is reducing healthcare costs.
 Like, it eliminates the idea of an insurance middleman.
-This is where Smart Contacts come in, these are the contracts that accurately and exactly spells how money, referred to as tokens, is going to be spent.
+This is where Smart Contacts come in, these are the contracts that accurately and exactly spell how money, referred to as tokens, is going to be spent.
 They even permit the doctors to edit the patient data.
 Hence, everything is transparent and all the rules are very clear, hence there is high-level trust on all sides.
 With smart contracts coming in, they eliminate the requirement to go through the insurance, & telehealth, like instead use Skype to fix an appointment with the doctor instead of physically going to book one.
 This way, blockchain brings in several new healthcare possibilities.

 Like, in the arena of telemedicine, where the process begins as soon as a patient opens a case and sends out the necessary information, like photos via the app to their physician.
-Once the doctor reviews the information, s/he then sends back a diagnosis & treatment options.
+Once the doctor reviews the information, she then sends back a diagnosis & treatment options.
 In order to make the payments, patients can use either MEDX or ERC20 tokens.
 This works the same as paying with Bitcoin, and the payment is secure via Ethereum blockchain that supports smart contracts.

 Drug Traceability: Tracing drugs would become a lot easier with the time-stamped transaction data that could be only be edited by the one with explicit permission.
 This cuts down on counterfeiting.
 After all, when each and every transaction from the manufacturer is recorded, it would get easier to find the drugs went off.
 This way, someone could be held accountable.
 In the developing nations, between 10 to 30% of the drugs are fake, and these fake drugs cost the business in the USA $200 billion annually.
 When a drug manufacturer is given access to the blockchain, it can be tracked where these drugs go.
 Hence, countrified drugs can be eliminated.